 You see, I’d been asked numerous times to join some co-workers for rock climbing, and I really wanted to go, BUT I was too busy, tired, old, weak, scared (you name it).
 After a few months of excuses, I finally worked around my but and accepted an invitation to meet at the indoor climbing gym.

 One session and I was hooked.
 I joined the gym and climbed 2-3 times a week after that.
 A few months later I was climbing outdoors in Kentucky.

 Breaking out of our comfort zones can feel like a daunting task.
 We know what to expect in our zone and allowing ourselves to go out on a limb (or cliff) can feel terrifying because of a fear of failure.

-We fear that we may lose something (pride?), but the truth is that we have so much to gain.
+We fear we may lose something (pride?), but the truth is we have so much to gain.